-Catching and holding your audience's attention is harder than ever
+Catching your audience's attention is harder than ever

 To find out if your ads, landing pages, apps, and package designs will perform, you have to launch them.